Kotlin/KEEP/proposals/unsigned-types.md

 ### Unary plus and minus operators

-In some languages there is unary minus operator on unsigned types which extends them to a wider singed type and then negates.
+In some languages there is unary minus operator on unsigned types which extends them to a wider signed type and then negates.
-We're going to omit this operator, requiring an explicit conversion to a singed type before negating.
+We're going to omit this operator, requiring an explicit conversion to a signed type before negating.

 Unary plus operator is not provided for the lack of use cases.